Aksh-Bansal-dev/javaCompetitiveProgramming/README.md

 - Some resources

 ## How to use
+- Run `npx java-comp` to copy template to current directory
 - Copy code from `template.java` to `Solution.java`
 - Code your solution in `Solution.java`
 - Enter testcase in `input.txt`